Pokémon doujinshi incident: Impact

 This was the first-ever arrest of a doujinshi artist, causing unrest in the amateur artist industry, where similar cartoons were created.
 Comic Market organizer and manga critic Yoshihiro Yonezawa said that parody production is an accepted form of fan activity that enhances anime and manga culture, and expressed concern that this incident could delegitimize expression without any discussion of "what kind of parody manga is allowed".
 In addition, Gataket organizer Fumihiko Sakata, feeling threatened by his own interrogation by the Kyoto Prefectural Police, launched the Japan Doujinshi Marketplace Network with Comic Market organizer Yonezawa, COMITIA organizer Kimihiko Nakamura and others.
 Due in part to this incident, no kemono-only events were held until the 2010s.

-In 2013, manga artist Ken Akamatsu proposed the Doujin Mark to indicate that copyright holders have permission to engage in doujin activities, based on his concern that copyright infringement would no longer be an antragsdelikt due to the Trans-Pacific Partnership Agreement, which could lead to similar incidents to the Pokémon one, in which a complaint by a third party led to criminal action.
+In 2013, manga artist Ken Akamatsu proposed the Doujin Mark to indicate that copyright holders have permission to engage in doujin activities.
+His proposal was based on a concern that copyright infringement would no longer be an antragsdelikt due to the Trans-Pacific Partnership Agreement, which could lead to similar incidents to the Pokémon one, in which a complaint by a third party led to criminal action.